Scotts Creek Vineyards

 The Riverland climate is ideal for producing fruit with optimum ripeness and flavour with consistent climatic conditions of warm to hot dry summers (and cool nights) and mild moist winters.

 The vineyard of Scotts Creek is adjacent to the River Murray, just 7km downstream from the South Australian historical township of Morgan.
-The Brenda Park wetlands where Elise Byrne furthers her conservation work are located immediately adjacent to the vineyards.
+The Brenda Park wetlands conservation work is located immediately adjacent to the vineyards.
 In 1977, 510 hectares of cliff top land was planted to 10 different wine grape varieties and today our vineyard site covers 372 hectares.
 Its location is pre-eminent due to the availability of a water diversion licence, the extent of the land holdings and the proximity to the winery where all our fruit is processed.

 The land is a mosaic of soil types, ranging from deep sands to very shallow sandy loams over limestone with some outcrops of Blanchetown Clay.
 The area overlooking the wetlands was hand-selected for its stony soils over a limestone base, in order to produce grape varieties of immense character and resilience – Shiraz, Cabernet Sauvignon and Chardonnay are the main varieties here along with small plantings of Semillon, Colombard, Riesling, Gordo and Gewurztraminer.
 The long periods of sunshine and warm dry climate deliver a consistently high quality of fruit.

 “The Riverland is a beautiful region of South Australia, located a comfortable 2½ hour drive north east of Adelaide.
 A mecca for wildlife, the Riverland is often described as a nature lover’s delight.
 It is home to some of the most distinctive wildlife and is often referred to as a bird lover’s paradise.